mateuszkita123/redux-todolist/README.md

-# react-redux-example
+# react-redux-saga
-React Redux implementation example for the blog post purpose
+React Redux implementation for todo list

-To run the example:
+To run the app:

 ```
 npm install